 - Add a discount.
 Select the optional coupon drop-down menu to offer an incentive to your customers that will encourage them to complete their purchase.

 Note: Unique coupon codes are not supported for BigCommerce users in newsletters.
 To include a master coupon, create the coupon code in your BigCommerce account and then incorporate the code directly into the content of your Privy newsletter (e.g., body content, image, etc.).

-- Add a merge tag.
-If a coupon is selected and saved, ensure the email contains a Coupon Code merge tag.
-This tag will populate with the coupon code when the email is sent to customers.
+- Add a merge tag or coupon element.
+If a coupon is selected and saved, ensure the email contains a Coupon Code merge tag or a Coupon element from the editor's sidebar.
+The tag or element will populate with the coupon code when the email is sent to customers.

 Configure the recipients